 What is the Trichome?

 The trichome is where the most potent concentrations of the active chemical compounds of hemp are found.
 This is where the cannabinoids (CBD, THC, CBG, etc.) are located.
 These tiny hairs of the plant are the most important part for anyone looking to benefit the body by utilizing flower power.
 While terpenes are only 1% of the overall hemp content, they are 10% of the tricome content.

 So the plant is actually talking to you?

 Terpenes interact with enzymes, neurotransmitters, and messenger systems throughout the body.
-Through terpenes, the very specific smell and pungencies tell the story of the very specific chemical properties of that plant, and therefore what that plant will do for the body.
+Through terpenes, the very specific smell and pungencies tell the story of the very specific chemical properties of

 Utilizing Terpenes from other (less expensive) sources to Boost Cannabis Therapeutics?

 I have been a little confused reading online, as the terpenes of cannabis are coined as “cannabis terpenes”.
 Terpenes are just molecules made by a bunch of different plants,